nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 representation:

 - The types of variables (and temporaries, etc) may contain lifetimes.
-- Every borrow expression has a desigated lifetime.
+- Every borrow expression has a designated lifetime.

 We can extend our example 4 to include explicit lifetime names.
 There are three lifetimes that result.
 We will call them `'p`, `'foo`, and